tylerhull/crosswordSolver/README.md

    **[readtest].**

 2. Call this function from the command line or a program with:

    **readFileSee('/home/tyler/Documents/crossword_solver/word_list.txt').**
 3. test with:
               word(doesn^t, _,_,_,_,_,_,_).
               returns true.
    test with:
               word(X, _,_,_,_,_,_,_).
               returns all results.
 Cycle through them with the ; character.
               Hit return key when you want to stop.

-## Now that you have your list of words working, lets used them to solve crosswords
+## Now that you have your list of words working, lets use them to solve crosswords!

 ...
 ...
 ...
 ...